Financial-Times/dotcom-reliability-kit/packages/client-metrics-web/README.md

 ### `MetricsClient`

+The MetricsClient sends events to the Client Metrics Server, using POST to the following endpoint `/api/v1/ingest`.

+The correct environment (production vs test) is automatically selected based on the browser hostname.
+If your hostname follows the pattern `*.ft.com`, the events will be sent to our production server.
+Else, it will go to our test server. `local.ft.com` will also go to our test server.

-The `MetricsClient` class wraps an AWS CloudWatch RUM client with some FT-specific configurations and limitations.
-This class should only ever be constructed once or you'll end up sending duplicate metrics.
+The class should only ever be constructed once or you'll end up sending duplicate metrics.
 You should construct the metrics client as early as possible in the loading of the page.
 For the required options, see [configuration options](#configuration-options).

 ```js